ThatOneGuyFromThatOneShow/Pathfinder/README.md

 *makePath* this takes the raw generated path stored in the result class and just returns the actual path as an array of nodes.
 Position 0 being the start node and the last position being the ending node.

-*makeStraightLinePath* takes the path generated from *MakePath* and returns a path made of a the smallest amount of straight lines possible.
+*makeStraightLinePath* takes the path generated from *MakePath* and returns a path without any of the nodes that lay directly between any other nodes.
+This shrinks the amount of nodes in the path without actually modifying the path.

 *makeStraightLinePath* with a passed in argument of int *actualWidth* constructs a series of straight lines and checks the collision based on actualWidth.
 Note this only works with a WidthNode map, where the path was generated from a safe width.
+This creates an entirely new path.

 ### Example
 ```Java